 • Location: Chalong’s Fitness Street or Rawai’s relaxed beachfront?
 Choose what suits your vibe.

 • Trainers: Lumpinee champs or random pad-holders?
-Pick gyms with seasoned Thai fighters.
+Pick gyms with experienced trainers and Muay Thai trainers who have proven track records.

 • Extras: Think: sparring, BJJ, MMA, beach bootcamps.